zak-510/disaster-classifier/README.md

 ## Limitations

 ### Localization Model Performance
-The primary limitation of this pipeline is the **localization model performance**.
+The limitation of this pipeline is the **localization model performance**.
 Due to hardware constraints (insufficient GPU memory and training time), the localization model was not trained to optimal performance levels.
-This directly impacts the overall pipeline effectiveness because:
+This impacts the pipeline effectiveness because:

 - Poor building detection leads to missed damage assessments
 - False positive detections create noise in damage predictions